intel/neural-compressor/docs/source/add_new_adaptor.md

     }

 ```
-After we got the opwise capability of the model, we should also get the optypewise ability.
+After we got the opwise capability of the model, we should also get the `optype_wise_ability`.
 It's also a key-value pair but the key is op type and the value is the configuration of activation and weight for this op type.
 It has format like below:

 ```python
     optype_wise_ability = {